harshaldafade/real-time-pothole-detector/README.md

 ## 📜 License

-MIT License — feel free to modify and use.
+feel free to modify and use.
+This is not full production grade project I have made in collaboration with UMass Lowell, this is part free to use.

 ---